oOSoulstormOo/Projet-7_Chic-Dressing_Formation_Dev/wp-content/plugins/social-warfare/readme.txt

 = Testimonial =

-> I use Social Warfare - Pro because how things are shared when I'm not there to do it is important!<br>
-> Peg Fitzpatrick, Social Media Strategist

 > Social Warfare is by far the best social-sharing-button plugin I've ever used.
 I recommend it to all of my clients.<br>
 > Andrew Wilder, Consultant